The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Adversarial Defenses exist

 To compute soundness we want to upper bound the probability that $\err(\xs,f(\xs)) > 2\eps$\footnote{Note that we measure the error of $f$ not $f'$.} and $b = 0$.
 By construction of $\prov$ if $b = 0$ then $\rej(f'(\xs)) \leq \frac{2\eps}{3}$, which means that with probability at least $ 1- \eps$

-This translates to \emph{soundness} holding with $s = \eps$. \end{itemize} $\textsc{Rejectron}$ runs in polynomial time in the number of samples and makes $O(\frac1{\eps})$ calls to an Empirical Risk Minimizer on $\hclass$ (that we assume runs in time polynomial in $d$), which implies the promised running time. \end{proof}
+This translates to \emph{soundness} holding with $s = \eps$. \end{itemize} $\textsc{Rejectron}$ can be implemented by a circuit of size polynomial in $N$ and makes $O(\frac1{\eps})$ calls to an Empirical Risk Minimizer on $\hclass$ (that we assume can be implemented by a circuit of size polynomial in $d$), which implies the promised circuit complexity. \end{proof}